Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces

-In \cite{8683663}, the authors proposed a channel estimation method for passive RIS-assisted energy transfer systems, assuming that the power beacon manages all computational tasks due to constraints in UE.
-In \cite{9103231}, the authors studied channel estimation in an RIS-assisted mmWave communication system, aiming for joint active and passive beamforming for single-antenna UEs; nevertheless, dealing with multi-antenna UEs adds extra computational load for CSI acquisition and passive phase shift vector optimization.
-The study of \cite{10053657} proposed a two-step channel estimation protocol for acquiring two parts of the end-to-end channel within a multi-user (MU) mmWave MIMO system, in which the BS is responsible for channel estimation.
-Meanwhile, the study of \cite{9322519} dives into channel estimation problem within a point-to-point (P2P) RIS-assisted mmWave communication system.
+In \cite{8683663}, the authors proposed a channel estimation method for passive RIS-assisted power transfer systems, assuming that the power beacon manages all computational tasks due to constraints in UE. {Besides, the RIS is deployed near the UE, and its controller is connected to the power beacon for programming and operating; therefore, a relatively long-distance dedicated control link is required to guarantee error-free control signaling.} In \cite{9103231}, the authors studied channel estimation in an RIS-assisted mmWave communication system, aiming for joint active and passive beamforming for single-antenna UEs; nevertheless, dealing with multi-antenna UEs adds extra computational load for CSI acquisition and passive phase shift vector optimization.
+The study of \cite{10053657} proposed a two-step channel estimation protocol for acquiring two parts of the end-to-end channel within a multi-user (MU) mmWave MIMO system, in which the BS is responsible for channel estimation. {In addition, the authors also considered time allocation and RIS phase shift adjustment for the uplink channel estimation phase.} Meanwhile, the study of \cite{9322519} dives into channel estimation problem within a point-to-point (P2P) RIS-assisted mmWave communication system.